ckeditor/ckeditor4-docs/guides/dev/tests/README.md

-# CKEditor Tests Environment (Bender)
+# CKEditor Tests Environment (Bender.js)

 Advanced project like CKEditor could not exist without automated tests.
-CKEditor uses [Bender](https://github.com/benderjs/benderjs), our in-house JavaScript Test Framework, to cover code with tests.
+CKEditor uses [Bender.js](https://github.com/benderjs/benderjs), our in-house JavaScript Test Framework, to cover code with tests.
 Not every feature can be tested automatically, but for those that can be we always implement tests.
 We encourage you to do the same when you make a pull request on [GitHub](https://github.com/ckeditor/ckeditor-dev) or fork CKEditor repository in order to customize some behavior.

-## Setting up Bender
+## Setting up Bender.js

-To run CKEditor tests you will need [Bender](https://github.com/benderjs/benderjs).
-Before you start installing Bender make sure that:
+To run CKEditor tests you will need [Bender.js](https://github.com/benderjs/benderjs).
+Before you start installing Bender.js make sure that:

 * you installed [Git](http://git-scm.com/),
 * you installed the latest version of [Node.js](http://nodejs.org/),
-* you have administrative rights &mdash; needed to install Bender globally.
+* you have administrative rights &mdash; needed to install Bender.js globally.

-In order to install Bender globally, open the console and use `npm install`:
+In order to install Bender.js globally, open the console and use `npm install`:

 	> npm install -g git://github.com/benderjs/benderjs.git

 **Note:** You may need administrative rights to do this (e.g. `sudo`).

-Now you can check whether Bender has installed properly.
-If you run Bender in the console:
+Now you can check whether Bender.js has installed properly.
+If you run Bender.js in the console:

 	> bender